guestdaniel/GuestOxenham2022/README.md

   - `threshold`: Threshold calculated from run, in 10*log10(%)
   - `sd`: Standard deviation of threshold from run
   - `subj`: Anonymized participant identifier.
 Same identifiers were used in Experiment 1 and Experiment 2, so some participants can be identified across experiments.

+These same data files are also offered as `.RData` files.
+The objects inside these files containing the data frames are `data_exp1` and `data_exp2`, respectively.

 # Instructions